Amy Schumer Makes Red Carpet Debut With Husband Chris Fischer at 2018 Tony Awards

 They've walked down the aisle—now they're walking down the red carpet!

-Months after their secret wedding ceremony, Amy Schumer and husband, chef Chris Fischer, hit the red carpet together for the first time at the 2018 Tony Awards at Radio City Music Hall on Sunday night.
+Months after their secret wedding ceremony in February, Amy Schumer and husband, chef Chris Fischer, hit the red carpet together for the first time at the 2018 Tony Awards at Radio City Music Hall on Sunday night.

 For their first walk down the red carpet, Amy opted for a little black dress that was anything but basic.
 Chris donned a black suit.